renjithpec/renjithpec/README.md

 - **Hospital Pharmacy Management System:** Led the development of a full-stack application for a DBMS mini-project.
 The system is designed to manage pharmacy operations, including inventory, sales, and patient records, using **Node.js** and **MySQL**.
 - **Library Management System:** Developed a comprehensive web-based system to manage library operations.
 This project features book inventory management, user registration, and a system for tracking borrowed and returned books.
+- **Currency Detection using Computer Vision:** Built a system to detect and count currency in real-time, designed to assist visually impaired individuals.
+The project enhances accessibility and financial inclusivity through technology.

 ---